eventEmitter/ee-xml-to-json/README.md

 # ee-xml-to-json

-convert xml documents to json object with obtional simple transformation rules
+convert xml documents to json objects, with support for simple transformation rules

 ## installation